© SBMA 2022 – all rights reserved

 Voluntary benefits cost employers little to nothing in direct costs.
 This type of benefits offering is charged directly to the employees rather than being subsidized by the employer.

-Another prime factor of voluntary benefit offerings is their role inattracting and retaining top talent.
+Another prime factor of this offering is their role in attracting and retaining top talent.
 As candidates search for jobs, they assess a number of things including their interest in the position, pay, and benefits available to them.
 For many employees, offering competitive benefits may be a make or break the decision of whether or not they choose to join or stay with your company.

-Another benefit that offering voluntary benefits provides employers with is that as health care costs continue to rise, many companies are finding it difficult to provide high-level full coverage benefits to their employees.
-Voluntary benefits allow businesses to provide their employees with healthcare coverage that doesn’t break the bank for themselves or their employees.
+Another benefit that offering this type of service, it provides employers with is that as health care costs continue to rise, many companies are finding it difficult to provide high-level full coverage benefits to their employees.
+This allow businesses to provide their employees with healthcare coverage that doesn’t break the bank for themselves or their employees.